karthikdheeraj18/command-line-dictionary-tool/README.md

 # command-line-dictionary-tool

-The command-line tool should has the following functions -
+The command-line tool has the following functions -

 1. Word Definitions